bdorney/CMS_GEM_Analysis_Framework/README.md

 **Scripts Available:** `QC3.py, QC4_HV.py, QC4_SS.py, QC5_Gain.py, QC5_Rate.py`

-These additional scripts are designed to give specific instructions to the `Produce_Config_File.py` script about the style and the columns plotted depending on the kind of test.
-For example if the QC3.py script is selected the columnY= 2 (corresponds to the pressure(mbar) column) vs columnX= 1 (corresponds to the time(s) column) will be plotted.
+These scripts are designed to give specific instructions to the `Produce_Config_File.py` script about the style and the columns plotted depending on the kind of test.
+For example if the `QC3.py` script is selected the columnY= 2 (corresponds to the pressure(mbar) column) vs columnX= 1 (corresponds to the time(s) column) will be plotted.
 Moreover the title axis names are set and the latex lines: LS2 Detector Production and Gas=CO2 will be plotted on the graph.
-The user is able to open and modify the produced config file in case some of the options that are set are not the desirable ones.
+The user is able to open and modify the produced config file in case some of the `PlotOptions` that are set are not the desirable ones.

-The following options are already set:
+The following `PlotOptions` are already set:

-**QC3.py :**
+`QC3.py ` :

 	--CanvTitleX=Time #left(s#right)
 	--CanvTitleY=Pressure #left(mbar#right)